MetaBarj0/symmetrical-barnacle/README.md

 # symmetrical-barnacle
-Collection of open source project archive for easy access The purpose is to access open source project tarball sources easily using wget for example.
-It helps a lot to automate builds.
+Collection of open source project archive for easy access.
+The purpose is to access open source project tarball sources easily using wget for example.
+It helps a lot to automate builds without having to use git for instance...